You can lose a contract worth tens of thousands of dollars because of one tiny detail: your LinkedIn profile.

 Next to your name and location, your headline is one of the most visible and important components of your profile.

-It should draw people in with a quick summary of what you do, with keywords that are relevant to your work while still being human and free of business jargon.
+It can draw potential clients, and even staffing agencies in with a quick summary of what you do, with keywords that are relevant to your work while still being human and free of business jargon.

 Focus on addressing your prospects biggest pain point, paint the dream of what fixing this would feel like.
 We go into detail on how to find this out in Endless Clients.